DID YOU KNOW - Crossing the border with your pet? Know the rules

 Did You Know? is a recurring feature on the GLCC website that explores questions

 cruisers might have about life on the Lakes.
-Send your questions to Dee McClure at
+Send your questions or items to share to Dee McClure at

 Crossing the border with your pet?
 Know the rules